-This includes applications to register Metering and Monitoring Service Packages (MMSP).
-BEIS consulted on changes and published the decision in their government response document which is available on the BEIS website: Domestic Renewable Heat Incentive: ensuring a stable scheme
+The Domestic Renewable Heat Incentive Scheme (DRHI) in Great Britain has now closed.
+The DRHI closed to new applicants including metering and monitoring service package applications at midnight on 31 March 2022.
+BEIS consulted on changes and published the decision in their government response document which is available on the GOV.UK website: Domestic Renewable Heat Incentive: ensuring a stable scheme.

 Change of ownership

 If you’re moving into a property with a renewable heating system already accredited to the Domestic Renewable Heat Incentive (DRHI) scheme, and you want to take over the DRHI payments from the previous owner, you can still apply to receive the remainder of the payments after 31 March 2022.
-From the date of sale, there is a 12 month window for the new owner to notify us of the change and confirm if you wish to continue with the accreditation.
+From the date of sale, new owners have 12 months to notify us of the change and confirm they wish to continue with the accreditation.
 Further information can be found on our change of ownership webpage.

 Assignment of rights

 Assignment of Rights (AoR) allows an investor to help fund the purchase or installation of a renewable heating system and in return receive the rights to RHI payments.
 At accreditation, applicants can nominate a Registered Investor.
-Whilst the DRHI scheme will close to new AoR applications, investors are still able to transfer their AoR agreements with existing participants to other investors after the scheme closes on 31 March 2022.
+After the closure of the scheme, investors for the purposes of Assignment of Rights (AoR) will still be able to register with us until midnight at the end of 30 June 2028.
+In addition, registered investors will still be able to transfer AoR agreements with participants to other registered investors in relation to the accredited plant

-If you have a question when applying or once you’ve joined the scheme, our Applicant Support Centre is a good first point of contact.
+If you have a questions about the change of ownership process or once you’ve joined the scheme, our enquires team should be your first point of contact.
 You can email us at email@example.com or call us at 0300 003 0744.